waqasbhatti/astrobase/README.md

   as phasing, normalization, binning (in time and phase), sigma-clipping, external parameter decorrelation (EPD), etc.

+- **[lcproc](astrobase/lcproc.py)**: driver functions for running an end-to-end pipeline including: (i) object selection from a collection of light curves by position, cross-matching to external catalogs, or light curve objectinfo keys, (ii) running variability feature calculation and detection, (iii) running period-finding, and (iv) object review using the checkplotserver webapp for variability classification.

 - **[oldhatlc](astrobase/oldhatlc.py)**: functions to read light curves in the older HAT light curve format (i.e. those from http://hatnet.org and http://hatsouth.org); the format is described here: